Learn about the meaning behind our logo above.

 The isolated groups Dr. Price investigated understood the importance of preconceptual nutrition for both parents.
 Many tribes required a period of special feeding before conception, in which nutrient-dense animal foods were given to young men and women.
 These same foods were considered important for pregnant and lactating women and growing children.
 Price discovered them to be particularly rich in minerals and in the fat-soluble activators found only in animal fats.

 The isolated people Price photographed—with their fine bodies, ease of reproduction, emotional stability and freedom from degenerative ills—stand in sharp contrast to civilized moderns subsisting on the “displacing foods of modern commerce,” including sugar, white flour, pasteurized milk, lowfat foods, vegetable oils and convenience items filled with extenders and additives.

 The discoveries and conclusions of Dr. Price are presented in his classic volume, Nutrition and Physical Degeneration.
-The book contains striking photographs of handsome, healthy, primitive people that illustrate in an unforgettable way the physical degeneration that occurs when human groups abandon nourishing traditional diets in favor of modern convenience foods.
+The book contains striking photographs of handsome, healthy, indigenous people that illustrate in an unforgettable way the physical degeneration that occurs when human groups abandon nourishing traditional diets in favor of modern convenience foods.

 The photographs Dr. Weston Price took illustrate the difference in facial structure between those on native diets and those whose parents had adopted the “civilized” diets of devitalized processed foods.
 The “primitive” Seminoles pictured on the left have wide, attractive faces with plenty of room for the dental arches.
 The “modernized” Seminole girl on the right, born to parents who had abandoned their traditional diets, has a narrowed face, crowded teeth and a reduced immunity to disease.
 Photos courtesy of the Price-Pottenger Nutrition Foundation, who owns the copyrights.
 All rights reserved.